Interior of a cluttered studio with various tools, equipment, and artwork on the walls and shelves. A red chair sits in the center.

 Can you tell me more about how you use electronics in your work, and how you think about technology more broadly?

 I consider electronics to be the way that we describe the world today.
 Concepts like nature and beauty that came from the Renaissance are completely irrelevant today, they’ve become obsolete.
-To refer to woodlands as nature, for example, is totally stupid because most of the things that we know about the natural world is through the electronic world.
+To refer to woodlands as nature, for example, is totally stupid because most of the things that we know about the natural world are through the electronic world.

 I think that what is happening to us is what happened to the Romans.
 When the Romans distributed water through lead pipes they were poisoning everybody, but they didn’t know it.
 I think we are doing the same with the electronic world: we have created a nest of infinite vibrations and energies that are scattered around the world every day, 24 hours a day, to the point that we never really have a rest from it.
 What is happening to us is very hard to see, but in my practice, I think that the electronic world is an unknown jungle that we have the desire to investigate, but we don’t know where to begin.